Transforming metrics on a line bundle to the Okounkov body: Introduction

+The definition of the metric volume is clearly reminiscent of the definition of the volume of a line bundles.
+In fact, one easily checks that when adding $1$ to the reference metric $\varphi,$ we have that From this it follows readily that the metric volume is zero whenever the line bundle fails to be big.

+In \cite{Berman} Berman-Boucksom prove that the limit (\ref{introlimit}) exists.
+They do this by proving that it actually converges to a certain integral over the space $X$ involving mixed Monge-Amp\`ere measures related to the metrics.

-A weight $\psi$ is said to be \emph{psh} if as a current.
-Given two locally bounded psh weights $\psi$ and $\varphi$ we define $\mathcal{E}(\psi,\varphi)$ as which we will refer to as the relative energy of $\psi$ and $\varphi.$ This bifunctional first appeared in the works of Mabuchi and Aubin in Kähler-Einstein geometry (see \cite{Berman} and references therein).
+A metric $\psi$ is said to be \emph{psh} if the corresponding function expressed in a trivialization of the bundle is plurisubharmonic, so that as a current.
+Given two locally bounded psh metrics $\psi$ and $\varphi$ one defines $\mathcal{E}(\psi,\varphi)$ as which we will refer to as the Monge-Amp\`ere energy of $\psi$ and $\varphi.$ This bifunctional first appeared in the works of Mabuchi and Aubin in K\"ahler-Einstein geometry (see \cite{Berman} and references therein).